Disputing Bailiffs Fees: Detailed Assessment

 When each fee stage applies

-Compliance Stage Fee: Levied upon instruction of the enforcement agent.
+Compliance Stage Fee: When the enforcement agent is instructed

-Enforcement Stage Fee: Charged for the enforcement agent's attendance.
+Enforcement Stage Fee: The enforcement agent's first attendance

-Sale Stage Fee: Incurred when the bailiff starts to remove controlled goods.
+Sale Stage Fee: Attending to remove controlled goods

 The Law: